wheresalice/wikiproxy/README.md

 # wikiproxy

-A PoC Go app that acts as a proxy for Wikipedia, similar to wikiless but written in Go
+A PoC Go app that acts as a privacy-protecting proxy for Wikipedia, similar to [wikiless](https://wikiless.org/) but written in Go

+This serves just Wikipedia pages, no tracking, no ads, no search (yet)

 Known issues: